ronschrama/DOM-ToDoList/README.md

 ### Technical requirements
 * Keep state in a object and *NOT* in the DOM.
 In its simplest form, this means that the todo’s should be stored in an array.
 The view should be dependent on the state, not the other way around.
+* Lint your code with Airbnb’s ESlint-configuration
-* Persisting in localstorage.
-This is actually trivial once you have a state object: store the current state in the browser's localstorage.
+* `Optional:` Persisting in localstorage.
+This is actually really simple once you have a state object: store the current state in the browser's localstorage.
 When the app is closed and then opened again, the state should be restored.
-* Lint your code with Airbnb’s ESlint-configuration

 ### A few tips on the way
 * Check the console, make sure it's clean before sending in the code